GB men win thrilling 4x200m world relay gold

 The win in Fukuoka follows their Olympic triumph in Tokyo two years ago.

-Britain only managed sixth at last year's World Championships but were able to bring in 2015 world champion Guy and Olympic silver medallist Scott to boost this year's team.
+Britain only managed sixth at last year's World Championships but were able to bring in 2015 world champion Guy and Olympic silver medallist Scott to restore the line-up from Tokyo.

 Meanwhile, defending 50m freestyle champion Ben Proud finished second in his semi-final to qualify third fastest for Saturday's final.